 Carjacking is the crime of taking a vehicle from another person through force or fear.
-In Compton, Carjacking is treated as one of the most serious offenses under the California Penal Code.
-Carjacking is always charged as a felony in Compton California, and a conviction could send you to prison for years.
+In Los Angeles, carjacking is treated as one of the most serious offenses under the California Penal Code.
+Carjacking is always charged as a felony in Los Angeles and a conviction that could send you to prison for years.
+If you’re facing carjacking charges in Los Angeles, contact a Los Angeles carjacking defense attorney today.

 If all of the elements above are not met, carjacking has not been committed.
 It should be noted that individual elements of the crime of carjacking are lesser offenses.
 For example, if you unlawfully take a car that isn't in the presence of another person you aren't guilty of carjacking.
 Instead, you will likely be charged with theft.Immediate Presence of Another Person